DIDONEproject/musif/docs/source/Caching.md

 issues.

 We have mainly found two weaknesses in this approach:
-1. while `music21` is doing a great job at improving performances, it remains slow when iterating over complex and deeply nested objects and even more slow while parsing large MusicXML files
+1. While `music21` is doing a great job at improving performances, it remains slow when iterating over complex and deeply nested objects and even more slow while parsing large MusicXML files.
 2. `music21` still has various issues about serializing data, including pickling and deepcopying

 For this reason, we have implemented a system for automatic caching music21 objects in a serializable format.
-The only drawback of our system, is that it is not possible to use the cached objects for writing data, but only for reading.
+The only drawback of our system is that it is not possible to use the cached objects for writing data, but only for reading.
 Put in simple words, if you decide to use the cache system, you cannot modify any `music21` object from inside the features.